 Soon enough, breakfast for a crowd will be ready.
 And BONUS: your kitchen will smell like you were baking all morning.
 How sneaky of you!

 French toast casserole is easy and enjoyable.
 All things weekend brunch should be.

 My latest french toast casserole combines what I love about my blueberry french toast casserole and my cream cheese french toast casserole: lots of berries, lots of texture, and lots of cream.
-I skipped the streusel topping to make room for a dusting of confectioners’ sugar and homemade strawberry compote.
-The strawberry compote, like the casserole itself, can be prepared ahead of time.
-It’s basically a homemade strawberry topping you can use for anything from pound cake and angel food cake to ice cream and pudding parfaits.
+I skipped the streusel topping to make room for a dusting of confectioners’ sugar and homemade strawberry sauce topping.
+The strawberry topping, like the casserole itself, can be prepared ahead of time.
+It’s basically a homemade strawberry sauce you can use for anything from pound cake and angel food cake to ice cream and pudding parfaits.
 Last year I served it with small batch cheesecake.
-Strawberry compote is quick, versatile, and brings a fresh factor to so many dishes.
+Strawberry sauce is quick, versatile, and brings a fresh factor to so many dishes.
 Try it.